CLASSES

 Course Attributes: Ethics Requirement, Humanities Requirement

-PST 3790 – Introduction to Cognitive Science
+PHIL 3790 – Introduction to Cognitive Science

 Multidisciplinary perspectives on cognitive science.
 Interdisciplinary approaches to issues in cognition, including memory, language, problem solving, learning, perception, and action.
 Crosslisted with CS, PSYC, and ISYE 3790.